rafiksargsyan/sensorberg-assignment/README.md

 stored in some kind of secret store.

 The server certificate has been generated for CN ```sensorberg```.
-To test the connection you can use one of the two methods:
+To test the connection you can use one of the two methods (in both methods run commands from the root of the repo):

 - Use the following command (notice ```--insecure``` option), *PEM pass phrase* is ***sensorberg***:
 ```mosquitto_pub -d -h <REMOTE_HOST_IP> -p 8883 -t "test/status" -m "Broker is up" --cafile ./client/ca.crt --cert ./client/client.crt --key ./client/client.key --insecure```